dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

 this task.
 To register your test to be run in continuous integration you will have to mark your test using the ``@pytest.mark.ci`` decorator.
 Then the test will be run along with all other tests in the test suite hwn you push code to Gitlab.
-To mark your test you simply do
+Mark your test with

 .. code-block:: python
    :caption: In asr/asr/test/test_gs.py